JanVasko1/KM-Calendar_Reading/README.md

  "Overnight Events")

 ### Fill Empty: General
-- This is for filling empty space in the calendar between events
+- This is for filling empty space in the calendar between events where it react on `coverave` palced by each record (sum must be equal to 100%)
 - Works only between “Work - Start” and “Work - End” events (only at the time when I'm at work)
 - It select one from the list from [`Settings.json`](https://github.com/JanVasko1/KM-Calendar_Reading/blob/main/Libs/Settings.json):
  (`Event_Handler / Events / Empty / General / ...`) and use then coverage [%] to simulate real usage